 “The Peaceable Kingdom” by Edward Hicks at the Brooklyn Museum is one of over 60 versions of this scene painted by Hicks.
 Although not a religious image, it shows Hicks’ Quaker ideals.
 This painting is his interpretations of Isaiah’s biblical prophecy of a peaceable kingdom, in which benign animals and trusting infants coexist in an Eden-type setting.
 The idea of the animals and children is taken from a passage in Isaiah, from the Bible.
 Hicks used his paintings as a way to define his central interest and belief.

 Hicks’ work was influenced by a specific Quaker belief referred to as the Inner Light.
-The Inner Light reflected the “Christ in You” concept which was derived from the Bible.
+The Inner Light reflected the “Christ in You” concept, which was derived from the Bible.
 Hicks depicted humans and animals as representing the Inner Light’s idea of breaking physical barriers of difference between people to work and live together in peace.
-Calmness and peace characterise Hicks’ compositions.
-Many of the shapes and forms in his work seem to be organic, flowing and soft.
-In “Peaceable Kingdom” many of the colours have the same warm tone.
+Calmness and peace characterize Hicks’ compositions.
+Many of the shapes and forms in his work seem to be organic, flowing, and soft.
+In “Peaceable Kingdom,” many of the colors have the same warm tone.
 Hicks’ tries to convey uniformity and peace.
 Most of these paintings are asymmetrically balanced, to reflect actions taking place between groups of people and animals within the work.

 None of Hicks’ paintings is entirely the same; he uses small detail variations as a way to urge viewers to pay attention to specific content.
-Hicks invested particular attention in the gestures of people and animals in his paintings to communicate his meaning.
-In total, Hicks made 62 known versions of Peaceable Kingdom, many of them can be seen in museums such as The Brooklyn Museum, the Philadelphia Museum of Art, the De Young Museum, San Francisco and the National Gallery of Art, Washington, D.C.
+Hicks invested particular emphasis in the gestures of people and animals in his paintings to communicate his meaning.
+Hicks made 62 known versions of Peaceable Kingdom.
+Many of them can be seen in museums such as The Brooklyn Museum, the Philadelphia Museum of Art, the De Young Museum, San Francisco and the National Gallery of Art, Washington, D.C.

 De Young Museum, San Francisco version